-North Carolina is all about college basketball and Winston-Salem is the proud home court to the Wake Forest University Demon Deacons and the Winston-Salem State University Rams.
+North Carolina has a long and rich history centered around college basketball and Winston-Salem is no different as the proud home to the Wake Forest University Demon Deacons and the Winston-Salem State University Rams.

 From 21 NCAA tournament appearances to 14 All-American players including Tim Duncan, Chris Paul, Josh Howard, Randolph Childress, Rodney Rogers and Mugsy Bogues, WFU has a storied tradition of basketball excellence.
-Witness the Demon Deacons compete on one of the toughest courts for road teams to win, Lawrence Joel Veterans Memorial Coliseum (LJVM), Wake Forest's home court.
-In addition to regular season basketball games, LJVM has hosted the NCAA Men's Basketball Championship First and Second rounds in 1993, 1997, 2000 and 2007 and has been home to the MEAC Mens and Womens Basketball Tournament and the CIAA Tournament.
+Witness the Demon Deacons home court advantage at Lawrence Joel Veterans Memorial Coliseum (LJVM), one of the toughest venues to pick up a road win in the ACC.

 This season when the Wake Forest men's basketball team takes the court, fans will notice a variety of changes: a new court, new uniforms, new halftime performances and seven new players.

 Experience some of the best basketball offered in the country.
 To learn more about the season and how to purchase tickets, visit WakeForestSports.com.

 View Wake Forest's remaining home schedule below:

 Winston-Salem State University (10-11)

 The Winston-Salem State Rams compete on campus at CE Gaines Gaines Center.
 To learn more about WSSU basketball at WSSURams.com.